-Algoma employs an ERM program that proactively identifies and manages strategic risks to the organization.
+Algoma employs an enterprise risk management (ERM) program that proactively identifies and manages strategic risks to the organization.
 ERM follows a very distinct and ongoing process, where it actively identifies and reassesses the various strategic and major risks to ensure financial security for our business.
 The framework leverages systemization of the risk registers for prioritization and tracking; and applying effective mitigation strategies to manage risks.
 The ERM program extends its reach to evaluate strategic decisions and plans for the organization, as well as developing a risk culture to ensure longevity and sustainability of Algoma's competitiveness.

-Growth Strategies
+B. Growth Strategies